Nicouschulas/Custom-Hit-Command/README.md

 🔔 **Update Notifications**: An automatic update checker can be configured to notify you in the console or directly in-game (or both) when a new version is available.
 It can be easily toggled on/off in the configuration.

-**Get CustomHitCommand now and bring a new layer of excitement to your server!**
+**Get Custom Hit Command now and bring a new layer of excitement to your server!**

 ## ️**🛡️ Commands & Permissions:**
 - `/chc reload` | `customhitcommand.reload`